Interpersonal Cybercrime

 Learning Objectives

-After completing this module, you should be able to:
+After completing this module, you should be able to

-- understand the nature of cybercrime victimization.
+- understand the nature and extent of cybercrime victimization.

 Summary